In an Instant, Everything Changed

 Not sure where to start?
 Join the Ride the Sky Herd and get information sent directly to your inbox!

-Betsy Bird, Cr.
-Photog., CPP, of Ride the Sky Equine Photography spends her days doing insane things to make animals look at her.
+Betsy Bird of Ride the Sky Equine Photography spends her days doing insane things to make horses look at her.
 Clearly, she’s desperate for attention.
-Outside of acting like a total goofball, she invests in growing her business, mentoring photographers, dealing with her teenagers' angst, and hanging with Nitro, the best dog ever.
+When she’s not acting like a total goofball, she’s mentoring photographers, wrangling teenagers, or hanging with Derby, hanging out with Derby, the new puppy who is currently training to be office assistant (jury’s still out on whether “chewing cords” counts as professional development).